SheikhDeveloper/ResumeTextAnalysisAPI/README.md

 ## About the project

-The project is a simple API on Flask with a model (NBC) that analyzes TF-iDF representation of the resume text and predicts whether it is substantive.
+The project is a fully-integrated into MTS True Tabs API on Flask with a model (NBC) that analyzes TF-iDF representation of the resume text and predicts whether it is substantive.
 It was created for the [case competition from Changellenge](https://changellenge.com/championships/changellenge-cup-it-2025/?utm_source=cl-site&utm_medium=main&utm_campaign=slider) for the B2B analytics case solution from team HotimIT.

 ## How to start it